ikolith/citatel/docs/_npcs_and_factions/isopods.md

 ## Isopod Anatomy, Movement, Fighting

 Isopods have thick layered bands of chitin along their top side, this forms their natural armor.
 They have seven pairs of jointed appendages.
 Each appendage ends in two articulated long sticky fingers.
 The two front pairs of appendages are the longest, with long fingers meant for fine manipulation.
 Lacking thumbs, the Isopods use their arms in vertical pairs, with the two suspended top fingers and two suspended bottom fingers working in tandem, each finger opposable.
 The appendages after the foremost pairs become shorter and their main purpose shifts from manipulation to movement.
 They move low, using all of the limbs that line their body.
 They move parallel to the ground, with the bulk of their limbs folded under them.
+Isopods are larger than humans, though of course they are shorter when walking.
+They do not call their movement "crawling".

-They will tip their front portions upward In only a couple of situations.
+They will tip their front portions upward in only a couple of situations.
 The first is when engaged in some especially demanding manual task where lifting something in front of themselves using only a couple of limb pairs will not suffice, as in the use of most of their instruments.
 The second is as a posture of deference or trust.

 They fight primarily through quickly throwing out rope darts or barbed blades with their long powerful fore-limbs and then either retracting the projectiles or attaching the ropes to the surfaces of the cave, suspending their victim from multiple points.
 They do this while moving rapidly along the cave walls.
 They employ long specialized patas and katars in close combat.
 They also use nets to slow down their enemies.